The First American League Grand Slam

 Image via Wikimedia Commons, public domain in the US

-On May 1, 1967 Elvis Presley married Priscilla Beaulieu at the Aladdin Hotel in Las Vegas, Nevada.
+Elvis Presley and Priscilla Beaulieu at the Aladdin Hotel in Las Vegas, Nevada on May 1, 1967.
+Image via Alamy

 Image from Runner1928 via Wikimedia Commons, CC BY 3.0